rayniel95/Tok/README.md

 ### **Important**

-You will need mongod daemon executing in background.
+1. You will need **mongod** daemon executing in background.

+2. You need to execute the application in localhost.

 ## Requirements